 Software maintenance process

-This process is activated when the software product undergoes any modification to code or associated documentation as a result of correcting an error, a problem or implementing an improvement or adaptation.
+The software maintenance process covers software product modification to code or associated documentation for correcting an error, a problem or implementing an improvement or adaptation.
+This process is activated before the software product is used in operations and usually after its qualification.

 The maintenance process contains the activities and tasks of the maintainer.
-The objective is to modify an existing software product while preserving its integrity.
+The objective is to modify an existing software product while preserving its functional integrity.
 This process includes the migration and retirement of the software product.
 The process ends with the retirement of the software product.

 The activities provided in clause 5.10 are specific to the maintenance process; however, the process can utilize other processes in this Standard.
 If the software engineering processes are utilized, the term supplier there is interpreted as maintainer.